 Long-Term Care Community Gathers for Time Out Workshop

-The amphitheater at One Century Place Conference Center in Nashville was filled to capacity on June 16 as more than 200 professionals who serve the long-term care community gathered for the Time Out Workshop, a professional education event sponsored by Elder Law Practice of Timothy L. Takacs, PLLC.
-The event drew social workers, case managers, nurses, discharge planners, nursing home administrators and other geriatric care professionals from throughout Middle Tennessee.
+The amphitheater at One Century Place Conference Center in Nashville was filled to capacity on June 14, 2018 as more than 200 professionals who serve the long-term care community gathered for the Time Out Workshop, a professional education event sponsored by Takacs McGinnis Elder Care Law, PLLC.
+The event drew social workers, case managers, nurses, discharge planners, nursing home administrators, and other professionals from throughout Middle Tennessee.

-Now in its seventeenth year, the Time Out Workshop has become a professional education tradition for Middle Tennessee’s long-term care community.
-According to organizer Bonnie Woodard, Medicare Specialist at Elder Law Practice of Timothy L. Takacs, the event is a local favorite.
-“This year, we were sold out a full month in advance,” Woodard said.
-“It’s the Elder Law Practice’s way of demonstrating our gratitude to the dedicated professionals who serve clients who are elderly or have disabilities.”
+Now in its nineteenth year, the Time Out Workshop has become a professional education tradition for Middle Tennessee’s long-term care community.
+According to organizer Dana Hentschel, Outreach Coordinator at Takacs McGinnis Elder Care Law, PLLC, the event is a local favorite.
+“We always sell out at least three weeks in advance,” Hentschel said.
+“Hosting the event is Takacs McGinnis’ way of demonstrating our gratitude to the dedicated professionals who serve older adults and people with disabilities.”